Huertix/BowlingScoreManager/README.txt

-olve the proposed problem  I have decided to do it from a OOP perspective.
+To resolve the proposed problem  I have decided to do it from a OOP perspective.
 For this porpouse, I have used Java and JUnit which led me to a TDD (Test-Driven Development) resolution.

 Phase 1: Define steps to achive the resolution: